cbirajdar/messaging-providers-benchmark/README.md

-# jms-amqp-providers-benchmark - WIP
+# messaging-providers-benchmark - WIP

-Running simple benchmark for different JMS/AMQP providers.
+Running simple benchmark for different messaging (Jms/Non-Jms) providers.

 ## TODO:
 - Create scripts (preferably Docker) in order to download/install a standalone instance of these providers to run this benchmark against.